Vaishnav-K/ATM-Machine-Project/README.md

  - Ensure that the conditions are satisfied under a certain operation
  - Ie: if an error message is displayed , the updating process wont take place

-## Some of the errors are
+## Some of the errors-criteria to avoid are
  - Insufficient money under the required denomination
  - Insufficient money in the customer account
  - Incorrect password or pin number
  - Exceeding the Amount per transaction – withdrawal/transfer
  - Limit for withdrawal =[Rs 100 – Rs 10,000]